thewca/wca-regulations/wca-regulations_2012.md

   - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if a competitor declines an attempt during a round.
   - 9f6) For 'Best of X' rounds, competitors are each allotted X attempts.
 The best result of these attempts shall count for the competitor's ranking in the round.
   - 9f7) For 'Best of X' rounds, a DNF or DNS is the worst possible result.
   - 9f8) For 'Average of 5' rounds, competitors are allotted 5 attempts.
-Of these 5 attempts, the best and worst attempts shall be removed, and the mean of the remaining 3 attempts shall count for the competitor's ranking in the round.
+Of these 5 attempts, the best and worst attempts shall be removed, and the arithmetic mean of the remaining 3 attempts shall count for the competitor's ranking in the round.
   - 9f9) For 'Average of 5' rounds, one DNF or DNS is permitted to count as the competitor's worst result of the round.
 If a competitor receives more than one DNF and/or DNS in the round, his average score for the round is DNF.
   - 9f10) For 'Mean of 3' rounds competitors are allotted 3 attempts.
-The mean of the 3 attempts shall count for the competitor's ranking in the round.
+The arithmetic mean of the 3 attempts shall count for the competitor's ranking in the round.
   - 9f11) For 'Mean of 3' rounds, if the competitor scores at least one DNF or DNS, his average score for the round is DNF.
   - 9f12) For 'Best of X' rounds rankings are assessed based on the best result per competitor.
 The following shall be used to compare results:
     - 9f12a) "Better" is defined as the shorter recorded time.